swiftlang/swift/docs/SIL.rst

   %1 = sil_global_addr @foo : $*Builtin.Word

-Creates a reference to the address of a sil global variable.
+Creates a reference to the address of a global variable.

 integer_literal
 ```````````````